KevinVerre/kevins-guide-to-git/README.txt

 git pull
      This does two things.
 First, it does a git fetch.
 This means that your local repository will have all the updates from the remote repository stored in the form of remote branches.
 Also, if you are on a branch that has an upstream remote branch, it will merge that upstream remote branch (which is now a local-remote branch because of the Fetch) into your current branch

+git add -p FILENAME
+	Have you ever wanted to stage some of the changes in a file but not all of the changes in that file?
+You can do this with the --patch argument, or -p for short.
+Git will go through all the changes in the file.
+To make this go quickly, it does it in "hunks" of lines instead of individual lines.
+A hunk is a group of lines that are next to each other.
+For each hunk, you can tell Git if you want to stage it, or move on to the next hunk.
+You can even tell it that you want to break down the hunk into individual lines if you want to get really specific about what you add to the staging area.

+	When this is done, try running the `git status` command.
+You'll see the filename appear in the both the list of files with staged changes and the list of files with unstaged changes.

 git commit --amend
      This makes changes to the latest commit on your current branch (HEAD).
 It allows you to do two things.
 One, it allows you to modify the commit message of your most recent commit (HEAD).
 It will also combines your staged changes with HEAD.
-So this is one way to modify the contents of a commit.
+I use this if I create a commit but then realize there is another change I want to make to the files and add to that commit.
+So this is a very convenient way to modify the contents of your most recent commit.

 Note that this actually deletes your HEAD commit and creates a new commit (with a new commit hash) to replace it.
+It's a type of "rebase".

 This is a very clean way of editing a commit you just made but haven't pushed or merged anywhere else.
+In this case, you're removing a commit from your current branch and relacing it with the new commit that contains the amendments.

 However, it can get a little ugly if you use it on a commit that you have pushed or merged to another branch.
-Because now there are two commits: the original and the ammended one that contains the ammendments.
-Git can create merge two branches like that by creating a merge commit
+Because now there are two commits: the amended version on your current branch and the original version on some other branch.
+These two commits will conflict with each other if you try to merge them.
+Usually this isn't too bad since Git will know how to automatically resolve simple merge conflicts.
+But it can potentially get messy.

 git clean
     Used for cleaning up (deleting) untracked files in your repo.
 Because this command deletes files from your computer, it requires an extra argument (-f) to force it to do anything